jungerm2/webservices/README.md

-  dcp-running-services (dcp-ls-up)                    List running services on remote host dcp-services (dcp-ls)                               List services in remote's compose file deploy                                              Install services with docker-compose get-arrkey                                          Retrieve API key for a *arr service install-ctop                                        Install top-like interface for container metrics install-docker                                      Install docker if not present install-docker-compose                              Install docker-compose if not present
+  dcp-running-services (dcp-ls-up)                    List running services on remote host dcp-services (dcp-ls)                               List services in remote's compose file deploy                                              Install services with docker-compose get-arrbackup-path                                  Return path of a recent *arr backup, create a new one if needed get-arrkey                                          Retrieve API key for an *arr service get-arrport                                         Retrieve port for an *arr service install-ctop                                        Install top-like interface for container metrics install-docker                                      Install docker if not present install-docker-compose                              Install docker-compose if not present